Front-end clients for AI image models

 Unet Loader (GGUF)(categorybootleg) →DualCLIPLoader (GGUF)→ standardKSamplerandVAE Decode.
 A regular CivitAI LoRA (e.g., YFG Patents again) loads on top through the normalLoraLoadernode — no bake-in dance needed here, because we’re back in PyTorch+MPS land.On a 32 GB+ machine GGUF is optional — full fp16 fits, and GGUF buys nothing there (its win is memory, not speed).
 Older PyTorch builds had an MPS buffer bug that broke GGUF on Apple Silicon; current stable resolves it, so no version pin is needed.

 The niche-LoRA menu notes that no current model emits a clean cut-out icon with transparency: we generate on a flat background and remove it as a separate step.
-ComfyUI does the whole chain in one graph, which is what makes it the right tool for minting a set of emoji rather than a one-off.
+ComfyUI does the whole chain in one pipeline, so we can create an ad hoc emoji factory.

 - Add a background-removal node pack via Manager — 1038lab/ComfyUI-RMBG bundles RMBG-2.0, BiRefNet and SAM, and its GroundingDINO option can cut out a subject named by text.